Andrew: Philip’s death has left ‘huge void’ in queen’s life

-In a message released by Buckingham Palace, Anne praised Philip’s “ability to treat every person as an individual in their own right with their own skills,” a nod to the many charities and other organizations he was involved with.

-“I would like to emphasize how much the family appreciate the messages and memories of so many people whose lives he also touched,” she said.
-“We will miss him, but he leaves a legacy which can inspire us all.”

-Andrew, the third of Philip and the queen’s four children, attended church at the Royal Chapel of All Saints in Windsor Castle along with other members of the royal family.
+Andrew, the third of the couple’s four children, attended church at the Royal Chapel of All Saints in Windsor along with other members of the royal family, two days after the 99-year-old Philip died at Windsor Castle.

 Andrew said his mother “described it as having left a huge void in her life.”